th-rtyf-re/chess-dip/RULES.md

 ### Defend strength

+The the path of a move order fails, then the defend strength of the move order is 0\.
 The defend strength of an attack order is 1 plus the number of successful support-move orders.
 The defend strength of a travel order is 0\.